 (1) A registered owner of stock, registered non-farming property operator or registered beekeeper must, within 7 days of changing his or her postal address from that recorded in the register, give written notice to the Director General of the change.

-Penalty: a fine of $2 000.
+Penalty for this subregulation: a fine of $2 000.

 (2) A registered beekeeper must, within 7 days of changing his or her place of residence or business from that recorded in the register, give written notice to the Director General of the change.

-Penalty: a fine of $2 000.
+Penalty for this subregulation: a fine of $2 000.

+[Regulation 19 amended: SL 2021/204 r.
+14.]

 Division 5 — Certificates of registration

 20. Certificates of registration